Cynomya mortuorum: Egg

 As an egg, it has been described as a whitish cylinder with a tapered anterior end and blunt posterior end.
 The egg is generally 1.62 to 1.75 mm in length and 0.5–0.7 mm in width.
-These eggs are generally larger than other callophorid eggs.
+These eggs are generally larger than other calliphorid eggs.
 On the dorsal surface of the egg, there are two hatching pleats on either side of the chorion, which acts as a plastron.
 Sometimes, the eggs can be difficult to separate from eggs of other species, so great care needs to be taken when using these eggs for forensic studies.

 Larvae

 The larval stage is broken up into three instars; and, each instar has 12 segments.
 The first instar is about 1.87 to 2.13 mm in length, and has complete anterior spinal bands on segments 2 through 8 and complete posterior bands on segments 7 through 11.
 Also, the skeleton of this instar has a lateral plate on which the narrowest portion is smaller than the length of the mouth hook; this is the same for the second instar.
 The second instar, however, is 2.74 to 3.75 mm in length, and has complete anterior spinal bands on segments 2 through 9 and complete posterior spinal bands on segments 8 through 11.
 Lastly, the third instar has been found to be 13.12 to 14.00 mm in length with complete anterior spinal bands on segments 2 through 8 and complete posterior spinal bands on segments 10 through 11.
 It can be distinguished from other third instar larvae in that the dorsal margin of its tooth is mostly straight, and then curves suddenly at the tip.